Hayop Ka!: Post-release

-On Rotten Tomatoes, the film has an approval rating of 88% based on 8 reviews.
+On Rotten Tomatoes, the film has an approval rating of 88% based on 8 reviews, with an average rating of 6.9/10.
 Chris Sawin of Hub Pages gave the film 4 out of 5 stars and wrote "Hayop Ka! is this unusual yet entertaining animated film driven by a sexual frenzy with an insatiable appetite.
 The film is a romantic smorgasbord of lust with a final act that is smashed between a triple cheeseburger of twists."

-Oggs Cruz of Rappler gave a mixed review and wrote "Hayop Ka! is mostly bark, and barely any bites.
+Oggs Cruz of Rappler received a mixed review and wrote "Hayop Ka! is mostly bark, and barely any bites.
 It’s sure to give those who want their entertainment laced with skin-deep novelty a jolly good time.
 However, there’s hardly anything underneath its bawdiness and boisterous gags."

+Goldwin Reviews received a negative review with 1 out of 5 stars, criticizing the story and character development, wrote "The integration of animals and humans for this movie is underwhelming.
+The representation of each animal species is nothing but the usual and ordinary, losing the opportunity to discuss the inhumane and extraordinary personalities of human in a broader perspective".